cornell-ece2300/ece2300-docs/docs/ece2300-lab1-primer.md

 !!! info "Existing Files"

-    Later on, you may wish to add files that already exist.
-This can be done by going to _Project -> Add/Remove Files in Project_
+    For this primer, we'll be creating and editing our design files directly within Quartus.
+However, this won't be the case for the labs, where you will be downloading and using the design you've already simulated/tested on `ecelinux`.
+Later on, when you wish to add files that already exist, you can do so by going to _Project -> Add/Remove Files in Project_

-### 2.2.
-Adding New Logic

 When we add new blocks of logic, we want to add them as _modules_.
 This involves first creating the module, and then instantiating it wherever we